Mulperi/angular-handbook/README.md

  ngrx/Store is a Redux inspired (https://redux.js.org/introduction) state management for Angular.
 In a larger application it is preferred to use something like ngrx to manage the state of the application.

+ Imagine the application state as a JavaScript object (key-value pairs) or a tree-like structure.
+Each key or branch in the state tree is a slice or feature of the state.

+ In addition to the state object, the store consists of:

+- Actions
+- Reducers
+- Effects
+- Selectors

+## Why store?

+ One of the main benefits of the store is that the application state is in one place and is abstracted.
 This additional layer of abstraction of the state helps to keep the code clean and prevents too complex communication "chains" where components pass data to child components.

  For example, normally you would pass the data down to a child component with property binding like this: